Procedures and Etiquette

 - Students (and all children present for a recital) should not be running around, shouting, touching instruments, etc. This is also the expected behavior for the conclusion of a concert or recital.
 Please discuss these expectations with students and others attending these performances.

 - If recitals are held in churches, remain in the performance area, foyer, or bathroom areas only – do not use other areas or rooms in the church.

 - Those attending performances as audience members should dress up.

 Performance Attire for Student Performers

-Boys: Wear slacks with a dressy, button-up shirt with a collar, socks and dress shoes.
-Ties and jackets are optional although ties are recommended.
+- Boys: Wear slacks with a dressy, button-up shirt with a collar, long sleeves and dress shoes; ties and jackets are optional although ties are recommended.
 Shirts must be tucked in.

 - Performers must be dressed accordingly.
 This is also an expectation of the Katy Music Teachers Association.
 Parents are expected to ensure that students are dressed appropriately.
 Students not dressed appropriately may not be allowed to perform.